Priority-on-African-Diagnostics/LaunchPAD/DIAGNOSTICS/Central_African_Easterlies/README.md

 This work uses the CMIP6 ensemble, accessed using CEDA, and ERA5, ERA-Interim and MERRA2 reanalysis data.
 This diagnostic was created by Dr Ellen Dyer (ellen.dyer@ouce.ox.ac.uk) and integrated into AutoAssess by Dr Tom Webb (thomas.webb@ouce.ox.ac.uk).

 # References
-Submitted and in review: Dyer, E., Washington, R. Kenyan long rains: a sub-seasonal approach to process-based diagnostics.
+Dyer, E., & Washington, R. (2021).
+Kenyan Long Rains: A Subseasonal Approach to Process-Based Diagnostics, Journal of Climate, 34(9), 3311-3326.  https://journals.ametsoc.org/view/journals/clim/34/9/JCLI-D-19-0914.1.xml